micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ```
 <1> set `EXAMPLE_DIR` as needed

-To test the modification works, start the example (in *shell 1*) with `make clean all start` and
+To test the modification works, start the example (in the *shell 1*) with `make clean all start` and
 test NETCONF access.
-Run *shell 3*:
+Run in the *shell 3*:

 ```shell
 netconf-console --port 14022 --hello
 ```
+NETCONF hello message should be returned.

 To test SSH CLI access, run in *shell 3*:

 ```shell
 ssh admin@127.0.0.1 -p 13022
 ```

+After the password (default `admin`), ConfD CLI is entered.
-NOTE:: Use `exit` command to exit example CLI
+Use `exit` command to exit he CLI

 ## Create and configure ConfD device in NSO

 Once we have everything set-up, we can start configuring the ConfD example as NSO device.

 If you do not have ConfD example running from previous steps, start it in the *shell 1*: